torque-foxes/crypto-payment-poc/README.md

 ### Storybook Addons
 The default setup for Storybook simply renders the component to the page.
 There are a number of addons that allow inclusion of such things as component info, source code, component property summaries etc.
-The project currently includes the following add ons:
+This skeleton project currently has the following addons installed for use:
 - viewport: see the component in various screen sizes/orientations
 - knobs: makes component properties dynamic so that you can play around and test different component states
 - links: link stories together